coderme/filo/README.md

 * Infinite, no size limit of the data stored in the stack.
 * Can be used where FILO model is needed rather than FIFO (The default model found Channels).
 * Generic stack for complex types.
-* Special stack for string and int type.
+* Special stack for string, float64 and int type.

 ## Installation
 * Use the `go get` as `go get github.com/codermeorg/filo`